To set up new authentication methods for Data connectors, go to Settings > Integrations > Authentication and click New token.

 You should test the token by clicking Test request and then specify the token's location in the response, the token prefix and the key for the request header.

-If an HTTP Request token is assigned to a Action, the action will use the most recently fetched token in the Action request.
-If the request fails with a “401 Unauthorized” response, the token will be refreshed by sending an HTTP Request to your Authentication Endpoint URL.
-The Action request will then be retried with the newly fetched token.
+If an HTTP Request token is assigned to a Data Connector, the connector will use the most recently fetched token for its requests.
+If a request returns a “401 Unauthorized” response, the token will be refreshed by sending an HTTP Request to the specified Authentication Endpoint URL.
+The original Data Connector request will then be retried using the newly fetched token.

 If your server is returning a 200 for an access denied response, we won't refresh the token.
 You'll need to update your servers to return a 401 in this case.

-If there is a problem refreshing a token, the issue will be logged in the Action "Logs" tab.
+If there is a problem refreshing a token, the issue will be logged in the Data connector "Logs" tab.

 User tokens

-User tokens allow authenticating actions using a user-defined token.
+User tokens allow authenticating Data connectors using a user-defined token.
 These tokens are created and updated by 3rd party systems.
 One of the most popular example of such token is JSON Web Tokens (JWT).

 JWT is a secure way to verify user identity.
-You can now use this new type of authentication token to secure your Actions.
+You can now use this new type of authentication token to secure your Data connectors.
 This allows for more flexible and secure communication between your systems and Intercom.
 Here's how to set it up:

 Set up a new token type